bernauers/BlackJack_Game/README.md

 This program lets you play the game of blackjack, also known as 21.
 The goal is to get as close to 21 without going over.
 The Player can see one of the dealers cards when the hands are delt.

 The dealer has to hit until their cards have a value of 17.

+The player starts with a default value of 100 chips.